 - Dark brown eyes (bright colors are best for brown eyes)

-4. Applying eyeshadow on the eyelid in a zigzag motion instead of dabbing.
+4. Applying eyeshadow on the eyelid with flat eyeshadow brush in a zigzag motion instead of dabbing.

 One very common mistake people make is applying eye shadow in a zigzag (to and fro) motion instead of dabbing it on the eyelids.